sbains2/Geog328Final/README.md

 ## Applied libraries (e.g., mapbox gl js) and Web Services (e.g., github, basemap) in use:

-GitHub - We used GitHub inorder to communicate and work on this project together!
+GitHub - We used GitHub in order to communicate and work on this project together!
 It is also the service that allows us to be able to represent this map on a GitHub website.

 Mapbox Gl JS - We used MapBox GL JS to initialize, customize, and create interactive functions for the map.